YumiNoona/Xeno/README.md

    Run the provided `Schema.sql` in your Supabase SQL Editor.
 It will set up all tables and storage buckets (`xeno-media`).

 2. **Configure Environment**:
-   Copy `config.example.js` to `config.js`, then set your Supabase URL and Anon Key.
+   Edit `config.js` with your Supabase URL and Anon Key.

 3. **Install & Run**:
    ```bash